QuarchTechnologyLtd/QuarchPy/CONTRIBUTING.md

 - Open an Issue with `[question]` if unsure.
 - Provide command sequences and responses for device errors.
 - Include logging output when diagnosing connection problems.
+- You can also drop us an email: support@quarch.com

 ---